maxdemaio/langlab/README.md

 # langlab - An open source language learning website
 ![Photo of the website](/static/images/website_picture.png)

-#### Welcome to LangLab!
-It's an open-source foreign language learning website for language learners of all levels.
+#### Welcome to LangLab, an open-source foreign language learning website for language learners of all levels!

 ### What is this website for?
 It's for practicing the conjugations of the 25 most common verbs of a target language and finding great resources you enjoy to supplement learning.